 How to identify your competencies

-We talk about them all the time.
-Competencies.
-These are your core products in the job search - your marketable items.
+Competencies are your core products in the job search - your marketable items.
 Learn more about the 3 competencies, so you can pitch yourself in the application and job interview.
+And get a template to make your own competence profile.

 Competencies